-- 7.1 We have published minimum standards for tackling anti-social behaviour in conjunction with our partners. - 7.2 We have signed the Hertfordshire Licensing Enforcement Protocol with other statutory authorities concerning the Licensing Act 2003, and a Partnership Agreement with Hertfordshire Fire & Rescue Service.
-Copies of these documents are available on request. - 7.3 This policy should be read in conjunction with those documents, and will take precedence in the event of any conflict.
+- 7.1 We have published minimum standards for tackling anti-social behaviour in conjunction with our partners. - 7.2 This policy should be read in conjunction with those documents, and will take precedence in the event of any conflict.

 8 Other enforcement partners